Digital-Satellite-Club/PacSatAFSKBoard/README.md

 Though it is designed for packet satellite, the design can be used for any sort of full duplex dual band AFSK radio operation with or without FM.
-The AX5043 supports a large number of AFSK protocols (if you can figure out how to program it).
+The AX5043 supports a large number of AFSK protocols (if you can figure out how to program the AX5043).

 With some filter redesign it could support a number of different bands, too, maybe even up to 1280MHz.